 Pursuant to the Trust Indenture, the Trustee is to maintain the Debt Service Fund and Reserve Fund as trust funds to be held in trust solely for the benefit of the registered owners of the Bonds and Outstanding Contract Bonds.
-The Master District has covenanted in the Trust Indenture that it will cause to be charged to each Participant, and collected and deposited into the Debt Service Fund, Pledged Contract Payments in amounts sufficient, together with other Pledged Revenues, to provide for the payment of all interest due on the Bonds and Outstanding Contract Bonds on or before each interest payment date and all principal payments on the Bonds and Outstanding Contract
+The Master District has covenanted in the Trust Indenture that it will cause to be charged to each Participant, and collected and deposited into the Debt Service Fund, Pledged Contract Payments in amounts sufficient, together with other Pledged Revenues, to provide for the payment of all interest due on the Bonds and Outstanding Contract Bonds on each principal payment date.

-Bonds on each principal payment date.
 The Debt Service Fund and the Reserve Fund are to be invested only in investments authorized by the laws of the State of Texas but must be invested in a manner such that the money required to be expended from any fund will be available at the proper time or times.
-Amounts in the Reserve Fund shall be used to pay interest on and principal of the Bonds and outstanding Contract Bonds when insufficient funds are available for such purpose in the Debt Service Fund or to be applied toward the payment of principal of or interest on the Bonds and Outstanding Contract Bonds, or additional bonds hereafter issued pursuant to the Master District Contract or in connection with the refunding or redemption of the Bonds and Outstanding Contract Bonds or any additional bonds.
+Amounts in the Reserve Fund shall be used to pay interest on and principal of the Bonds and Outstanding Contract Bonds when insufficient funds are available for such purpose in the Debt Service Fund or to be applied toward the payment of principal of or interest on the Bonds and Outstanding Contract Bonds, or additional bonds hereafter issued pursuant to the Master District Contract or in connection with the refunding or redemption of the Bonds and Outstanding Contract Bonds or any additional bonds.